9.1 Self-Awareness and Congruence in Case Reasoning

 Test Your Knowledge

-A client criticizes the counselor's competence and the counselor feels defensive.
+A client tells the counselor, "You're too young to understand my problems."
+The counselor feels defensive.
 Which response best reflects self-awareness and congruence?

 A